TegraBalonga/Involvement_PaymentEligibility/README.md

-This was a plugin I created for a company
+This was a plugin I created for a company that allowed the creation of new users by verifying if they have submitted the required documents and if they were eligible to be part of the monthly subscription